-The Authority includes two funds, the Restricted Bond Fund and General Operating Fund.
-The Restricted Bond Fund accounts for the tobacco revenue settlement stream and the debt service transactions.
+The Authority's financial operations are accounted for in two funds, the Restricted Bond Fund and General Operating Fund.
+The Restricted Bond Fund accounts for the receipt of the Authority's TSRs and of the payments related to servicing the bonds.
 The General Operating Fund accounts for the fiscal activities of the ongoing program administration responsibilities of the Authority.
+It is funded by draws, as necessary, from the TSRs used to repay the debt.
 The Authority's fiscal year begins on July 1 and ends on June 30.

-Administrative and technical support for the Authority is provided by the Washington State Housing Finance Commission, which is reimbursed for its costs from the TSA's operating fund.
-Accounting and staff services are to be provided until the bonds are retired with further reimbursements for services to be drawn, as necessary, from the revenues used to repay the debt.
+Administrative and technical support for the Authority is provided by the Washington State Housing Finance Commission, which is reimbursed for its costs from the Authority's operating fund.
+Accounting and staff services are to be provided until the bonds are retired.